Art Terminology | Glossary

 Asymmetrical Balance

-A way of organizing the parts of a design so that one side differs from the other without destroying the overall balance and harmony; also called Informal balance
+Organising design parts so one side differs from the other without destroying overall balance and harmony.

-An object that we see as red contains pigmentation which absorbs all of the colored rays of white light except the red color, which it reflects.
-White pigment absorbs none of the colored rays, and black absorbs all of the colors of the spectrum.
+All colour theory is based on the principle that colour is light.
+An object that we see as red contains pigmentation which absorbs all of the coloured rays of white light except the red, which it reflects.
+White pigment absorbs none of the coloured rays, and black absorbs all of the colours of the spectrum.

 Background